September 1, 2022

-Rosh Hashanah: How to celebrate Jewish New Year in Elsternwick Village
+Rosh Hashanah: Make the most of Jewish New Year in Elsternwick Village

 For some, it’s the moving prayer services; for others, the distinctive sounds of an ancient ceremonial horn; and for many, it’s the optimism that comes from the start of the New Year – but for everyone who celebrates Rosh Hashanah, it’s the food, family and festivities that make Jewish New Year such a well-loved tradition.

 This year, Rosh Hashanah falls on September 6-8, and there is no better place to celebrate than Elsternwick Village, a community steeped in Jewish traditions, and where stores are stocked with everything you need to celebrate.

 Here’s how you can make the most of Jewish New Year in Elsternwick Village: